 This post is also available in: Español

 We just came back from an intense month-long road trip around Colombia.
 For this journey, we visited many of the country’s most popular spots and did a few hikes.
-While staying in San Gil, we decided to do the walk on the Camino Real from Barichara to Guane with our sixteen month old baby.
+While staying in San Gil, we decided to do the walk on the Camino Real from Barichara to Guane with our sixteen-month-old baby.

 Barichara, the Beautiful

-With its cobblestone streets, sleepy atmosphere, and immaculate white-washed houses with red-tiled roofs; Barichara is a charming colonial town were time seems to stand still.
+With its cobblestone streets, sleepy atmosphere, and immaculate white-washed houses with red-tiled roofs; Barichara is a charming colonial town where time seems to stand still.
 During low season, you can see just a few people wandering its streets.
 Considered as one of the prettiest towns in Colombia, it’s also part of the country’s Network of Heritage Towns.
 Since I briefly visited Barichara in 2011, I’ve been looking forward to going back.

 Camino Real from Barichara to Guane

-It was still early morning when we parked our car next to the Capilla de Jesús; but the day was already warming up.
+It was still early morning when we parked our car next to the Capilla de Jesús, but the day was already warming up.
 Still, this was the first hike of our road trip and we were glad to be outside after an intense day in the big city of Bucaramanga.
 The start of the trail was just a couple of blocks away on Carrera 10.
 From there, you just walk for about 6 km on a stretch of the old camino real until you reach Guane.
 With the burning heat, it is great that most of the way is downhill.

 Guane, a peaceful village

-After just a couple of hours, we arrived to the tiny village of Guane.
+After just a couple of hours, we arrived at the tiny village of Guane.
 It looked like a smaller version of Barichara.
 We sat at the plaza for a while and then drank a cold beer in a restaurant while we waited for the archaeological museum to open.
-Before hopping on the bus back to Barichara, we went in the museum for a quick look at their small but impressive fossil collection.
+Before hopping on the bus back to Barichara, we went to the museum for a quick look at their small but impressive fossil collection.